[2 Ways + 1 Aternative] How to Recover Files from Windows Image Backup

 Once finished, detach the VHD by right-clicking on the drive and selecting "Detach VHD".

-How to Recover Files Without Restoring Entire System
+How to Recover Files Without Restoring the Entire System

 If the built-in methods aren’t doing it for you, third-party tools can make life way easier.
 One top recommendation is MyRecover—a powerful, user-friendly tool that’s perfect for recovering files without doing a full system restore.